cnorton-webdev/RRtoSDRTrunk/README.md

 ## Requirements
 - .NET 4.5.2
-- A way to compile Visual Studio source files
+- A way to compile Visual Studio source files, OR goto [releases](https://github.com/cnorton-webdev/RRtoSDRTrunk/releases) and download the latest pre-compiled version

 ## How to use the program
 - Download the source code files from this repo